Stephen F. Brown: Battle of Gettysburg

 In July 1863, the 2nd Vermont Brigade marched from Maryland to Gettysburg, Pennsylvania, as part of the VI Corps.
-While en route, Brown violated a "no straggling" order and disobeyed a security detail guarding a well to refill the canteens of several soldiers in his company who were succumbing to the effects of the summer heat.
-Brown was placed under arrest and relieved of his sword and pistol, an officer's symbols of authority.
-Given the circumstances unfolding at the Battle of Gettysburg, Brown was not detained and was allowed to keep marching with his men.
+While en route, Brown violated a "no straggling" order and disobeyed a security detail guarding a well in order to refill the canteens of several soldiers in his company who were succumbing to the summer heat.
+Brown was arrested and relieved of his sword and pistol, an officer's symbols of authority.
+But given the fierce fighting at the Battle of Gettysburg, Brown was allowed to keep marching with his men.

 Once the 2nd Brigade arrived at Gettysburg, Brown determined to reclaim his honor by taking part in the fight.
 Arming himself with a hand axe from a woodpile near his regiment's camp, Brown charged into battle to the cheers of his men.
-During the hand-to-hand combat he compelled the surrender of a Confederate officer, whose sword and pistol Brown seized before making the Confederate a prisoner.
+During the hand-to-hand combat, he compelled the surrender of a Confederate officer, and took his sword and pistol before making him a prisoner.

-During the battle Brown suffered head trauma from the concussion of an artillery shell which exploded near him as he rendered aid to a member of the regiment who had lost a leg during the fighting.
-Despite the hearing loss and other effects from the shell's concussion, Brown refused to leave the field, telling the regimental surgeon that he would continue to fight unless the entire regiment was ordered to retreat.
+During the battle, Brown suffered head trauma from the concussion of an artillery shell, which exploded near him as he gave aid to a member of the regiment who had lost a leg during the fighting.
+Despite hearing loss and other effects from the concussion, Brown refused to leave the field, telling the regimental surgeon that he would continue to fight unless the entire regiment was ordered to retreat.

 The 13th Vermont's role at Gettysburg included taking part in the counterattack on Pickett's Charge.
 Units of the 2nd Vermont Brigade, commanded by George J. Stannard, marched out from the Union lines, executed a left flank maneuver, and fired directly into the flank of Pickett's men as they advanced.
 Stannard's timely action effectively ended Pickett's Charge and the Battle of Gettysburg.

 Brown continued to wear the captured sword and pistol until the end of his service.
 The charges against him for violating the "no straggling" order were not pursued.

 Later military service

-After the 13th Vermont's term of service ended, Brown reenlisted, this time as a member of the 17th Vermont Infantry.
+After the 13th Vermont's term of service ended in 1863, Brown reenlisted, as did many of his fellow soldiers.
+This time he was a member of the 17th Vermont Infantry.
 Promoted to Captain, he was assigned as commander of the regiment's Company A.

-In May, 1864 Brown was wounded at the Battle of the Wilderness, when a bullet struck his left shoulder as he was giving orders to his company.
-His left arm had to be amputated, and Brown was discharged in August, 1864.
+In May 1864 Brown was wounded at the Battle of the Wilderness, when a bullet struck his left shoulder as he was giving orders to his company.
+His left arm had to be amputated, and Brown was discharged in August 1864.